Bachelor of Integrative Studies & Innovation Graduation Requirements

-- A minimum of 120 semester hours (120 if admitted Fall 2014 on) of earned credit acceptable to the program as defined above.
+A minimum of 120 credit hours of earned credit acceptable to the program as defined above.

-- A minimum of 36 semester hours of academic work earned while enrolled in the Integrative Studies program.
-This is known as the department residency requirement.
-(Not to include: credit by exam, transfer credit and/or concurrent enrollment, nonprofessional-physical education and/or music ensemble, or independent study/problems courses unless specifically approved by an LAIS Advisor.)
-These must include the final 36 hours of enrollment prior to graduation from the program.
+A minimum of 36 credit hours of academic work earned after admission to the Integrative Studies and Innovation program (department residency requirement).
+These may not include: credit by exam, transfer credit and/or concurrent enrollment, nonprofessional-physical education and/or music ensemble, or independent study/problems courses unless specifically approved by an LAIS Advisor.)
+They must include the final 36 credit hours of enrollment prior to graduation from the program.

-- Fulfillment of the University’s residence credit requirement (30 credit hours, including the 15 after 92 rule).
+Fulfillment of the University residency requirement (30 credit hours, including the "15 after 92 rule").

 Completion of a capstone project (LAIS 499 Senior Seminar).
 Students are required to submit a project proposal to be approved by their faculty mentor.